 Why do U.S. Manufacturing Jobs Always Rise Under Democrats and Fall Under Republicans?

-1) Democrats will stand up against abusive trade practices.
+1) Democrats will stand up against abusive trade practices without alienating our allies.
 When a foreign trading partner engages in abusive trade practices like “dumping” manufactured good at below their production costs, Democratic presidents have proven far more willing to stand up and fight for American jobs.
 In contrast, Republicans often treat this as an opportunity to bust trade unions, lower wages, or increase the profitability of their multinational campaign contributors.
 A recent example of this was the refusal of the Bush administration and the Republican majorities in Congress to respond to the massive currency manipulation by China in the early 2000’s.
+President Trump’s tariffs have so far accomplished little besides alienating our allies, damaging the reputation of the United States as a reliable trading partner, and further devastating our rural economy.

 2) Democrats will take tough votes in tough times to ensure the survival of U.S. manufacturing.The vote for the Automobile bailout — a vote taken in the depths of the financial crisis, when the public was scared and angry and polling was running 70-30 against the auto bailout, and shortly after the CEO’s of the Big Three Automakers had flown to Washington in their private jets to beg for money even as they had steered their companies to the edge of bankruptcy.
 There is a long list of brave Democrats — myself included — who lost their seats in Congress after taking these and other brave votes to save our economy.
 And yet, without those votes, three million American manufacturing jobs would not exist today.

 3) Democrats understand the importance of a fair and rules-based business environment, and stable and respectful international relations, to export manufacturing and economic growth.
-The Trump Administration’s spurious public intimidation of U.S. manufacturers, and Trump’s erratic and inconsistent promises, are no substitute for stable well-structured incentives that promote U.S. manufacturing.
+The Trump Administration’s ill-considered tariffs, spurious public intimidation of U.S. manufacturers, and erratic and inconsistent claims and promises, are no substitute for stable well-structured incentives that promote U.S. manufacturing.

 How Bill Foster believes we should fix U.S. Manufacturing